Guli-Y/SakilaPostgreSQLplayground/README.md

 ❗ All of these steps are only required for the first setup.
 After setup, if you want to access to the database again, you only need to run step 4 to start postgresql service and connect to the database with the following steps.

 ## 🐑🐑 Connect to your Pagila Database in jupyter notebook

+Before starting the next setion, install jupyter notebook if you haven't yet.

+- From terminal:

+    - pip install jupyter notebook

 👉 **ipython-sql** introduces a %sql (or %%sql) magic to your notebook allowing you to connect to a database